nanoporetech/wub/README.md

 TODO
 ----
-- mummer wrapper to compare genomes.
 - mummer wrapper to generate mummerplots.
+- a tool for claculating basic assembly statistics.
+N50, contig size distributions, GC content, etc.
-- a QUAST wrapper.
+- a QUAST wrapper -  not sure about that.
-- re-use code from other projects for small tools for length/quality histograms

 ### What is a wub anyway?